thr3a/docs-generator-for-chatgpt/mise/index.md

 # Java

+Like `sdkman`, `mise` can manage multiple versions of Java on the same system.

-The following are instructions for using the java mise core plugin.
-This is used when there isn't a git plugin installed named "java".
+> The following are instructions for using the java mise core plugin.
+This is used when there isn't a
+> git plugin installed named "java".
 If you want to use asdf-java
-then use `mise plugins install java GIT_URL`.
+> then use `mise plugins install java GIT_URL`.

 The code for this is inside the mise repository at `./src/plugins/core/java.rs`.